 The Dornsife Global Development Scholars program provide students with generous funding to cover the associated costs of participation, including a scholarship to cover travel and in-field expenses, such as:

 - In-country project travel

 - In-country housing

 - Communications expenses (local cell phone and occasional use of internet cafes)

 - Visa expenses (visitor's visa required)

 - And other project-related costs

-The Dornsife Global Development Scholars program prepares each and every scholar for international work through an intense pre-departure training.
-This training is held prior to field work, as pre-departure training is essential for every outbound scholar.
+The Dornsife Global Development Scholars program prepares each and every scholar for international work through a required onboarding program.
+This training is held prior to travel and field work, as pre-departure training is essential for every outbound scholar.
 Dornsife Global Development Scholars are also expected to present findings and lessons learned upon their return back to the United States through a post-exit presentation or workshop.
-As a part of this scholarship program, Dornsife Global Development Scholars are required to participate in programming at least one term before the international experience begins.
-More information on the presentation, programs, and other expectations will be given during the Dornsife Global Development Scholars orientation.
+As a part of this scholarship program, Dornsife Global Development Scholars are required to participate in programming at least one term before the international experience begins; as well as re-entry programming during the academic year after they return to the US.
+Specific details on the presentation, participation in all programming, and other expectations will be given during the Dornsife Global Development Scholars interest meetings and orientation.

-All co-op applicants are required to abide by all Steinbright Career Development Center international co-op requirements http://www.drexel.edu/scdc/co-op/international/.
-Additionally, all non-co-op applicants must adhere to the Study Abroad registration requirements http://www.drexel.edu/studyabroad/.
+All co-op applicants are required to abide by all Steinbright Career Development Center international co-op requirements https://drexel.edu/scdc/co-op/international/.
+Additionally, all non-co-op applicants must adhere to the Education Abroad registration requirements https://drexel.edu/studyabroad/.